marnelfr/noteKeeper/README.md

 But fundamentally, most reference types are not directly supported.
 They need to be **flattened** meaning **converted to a bunch of bytes** or make it _wire friendly_.
 This can be done using **Java serialization**.
 Although, serialization is very runtime expensive while very easy to implement.\
 A better way to do so is using **Parcelable API** which is much more efficient than serialization but a bit more complicated to implement.
-This is because we have to explicitly implement the behavior by these step:
+This is because we have to explicitly implement the behavior by these steps:
 - Implementing the Parcelable interface which has 2 methods:
     - **describeContents** used to indicate any special behaviors our parceling may require.
 It generally just return 0.
     - **writeToParcel** receives a **Parcel instance** and use **Parcel.writeXX** to store content from our object.

-- Provide a public static final CREATOR field that must be of type **Parcelable.Creator** meaning that it is an implementation of the interface **Parcelable.Creator** that has
+- Provide a public static final CREATOR field that must be of type **Parcelable.Creator** meaning that it is an implementation of the interface **Parcelable.Creator** that has two methods:
     - **createFromParcel** responsible to create a new instance of our type so it receive a reference to a Parcel instance and use the **Parcel.readXX** methods to access content and set the values inside of our type.
     - **newArray**: receive a size and is responsible to create an array of type of the specified size.